LufeMC/lumaa-spring-2025-swe/README.md

    ```bash
    npm run server
    ```
-5. The backend will now run on `http://localhost:3001`.
+5. The backend will now run on `http://localhost:PORT`.
+If you decided not to specify a port in your .env file, it will run on `http://localhost:3001`.

 ---